 The information sheet below provides general information on these issues.
 We strongly advise you to talk with us about your specific situation early in your planning, and that you consult your own professional advisers.

-Previously, resource consent applications took 20 working days, provided all the necessary information is included and your proposed project does not need to be notified.
+Resource consent applications take 20 working days to process, provided all the necessary information is included and your proposed project does not need to be notified.
 An application would follow one of three procedures; non-notified, limited notified or publicly notified.
-The amendments to the RMA as outlined earlier on this page introduce three new processes which are described below and will be available to Applicants from 18 October 2017:
+Apart from this process, three other processes are available to applicants and these are described below:

 Where a land use resource consent has been applied for in respect for a controlled activity, we must process and issue a decision within 10 working days.
 We have no discretion to decline controlled activity consents.
-There are currently 17 land use controlled activities in the Operative District Plan; this could change when decisions are released on the Proposed District Plan.
 The most common applications received for land use controlled activities are for home occupations and relocated buildings.
 Applicants in this instance are receiving a priority service, although they can opt out and pay a lower deposit fee if they wish.

 Where a rule is breached in relation to a boundary, such as a setback or height in relation to boundary, an Applicant can request Council issue a written notice deeming the activity to be permitted.
 When a written notice is issued, no resource consent is required.
 A request form for the non-compliances with the District Plan along with the written approval from all owners of the affected boundary and plans detailing the encroachment must be supplied.
 A deemed permitted boundary activity cannot be applied for when non-compliance is along a public boundary such as a road or reserve.
 Council does not have to undertake an effects assessment and if all the information is supplied (there is no ability to ask for further information), must issue a written notice deeming the activity to be permitted within 10 working days.